armsnyder/open-ears/README.md

 ## How To Use

-Open Ears uses the PyAudio Python package to record audio, so install that first.
+Open Ears uses the `sounddevice` Python package to record audio, so install that first.

 Run the `open_ears.py` script to run Open Ears.